NBA Mock Draft 2018: Mavs Targeting One Of The ‘Unicorns’ Of The Upcoming Class

 — NBA on ESPN (@ESPNNBA) February 20, 2018

-The Mavs are flirting outside the top five at No. 8, and they are projected to pick another mobile big in Wendell Carter Jr. The Duke Blue Devils standout is averaging 14.4 points and 9.6 rebounds in 27.4 minutes per game while shooting an outstanding 58.4 percent from the field and an equally impressive 48.6 percent from three-point territory.
+The Mavs are hovering just outside the top five at No. 8, and they are projected to pick another mobile big in Wendell Carter Jr. The Duke Blue Devils standout is averaging 14.4 points and 9.6 rebounds in 27.4 minutes per game while shooting an outstanding 58.4 percent from the field and an equally impressive 48.6 percent from three-point territory.
 Aside from his already above-average offensive game, scouts are also lauding Carter’s defensive versatility, which enables him to protect the rim (2.2 blocks per game) and defend pick-and-rolls.

 For the Mavs, finding the right big man who can complement the skills of Smith Jr. and Barnes will be crucial for their ongoing rebuild.
 Few would argue that 18-year-old Carter Jr. is the best available frontcourt prospect at No. 8.
-At 6-foot-10, the Duke big man has the mobility, defensive skills, and outside shooting to thrive in the modern game.
+At 6 feet 10 inches tall, the Duke big man has the mobility, defensive skills, and outside shooting to thrive in the modern game.

 However, with still 25 games left on their schedule, the 18-40 Mavs can improve their chances in the lottery, especially if they continue to drop more games.
-After all, landing somewhere in the top-5 would bode well for the Mavs since they will have a better shot at snatching up one of the elite prospects in the upcoming draft class, which includes Ayton, Bamba and Michigan State’s Jaren Jackson Jr.
+After all, landing somewhere in the top five would bode well for the Mavs since they will have a better shot at snatching up one of the elite prospects in the upcoming draft class, which includes Ayton, Bamba and Michigan State’s Jaren Jackson Jr.